Online Pontoon Card Game Rules and Strategy

 When you aren't lucky enough to get one of these, here is one simple rule that you can follow to increase your odds of winning:

 When To Twist, Buy Or Stick

 Here we have three basic strategy tables for playing Pontoon.
+If you're looking for one that works with 'standard' Blackjack, head over to our dedicated Blackjack strategy page.
 Please note; these can only be used if you are playing a variation of the Pontoon card game in which you can see one of the dealer's cards.